Shoreline and Streambanks

 Shorelines and streambanks are important and intricate parts of aquatic ecosystems.
 Managing these areas properly is important to the health of our lakes, rivers and streams.

-Erosion is a significant problem around shoreline and streambanks, not only because the eroding sediment can fill in our water bodies, but also because areas that are wearing away are less stable and more likely to collapse.
-This is especially troublesome for homeowners that live near a creek.
+Erosion is a significant problem around shoreline and streambanks.
+Eroding soil can fill in our lakes, streams, and wetlands, and weaken the area, making it more likely to collapse.
+This is especially troublesome for homeowners who live near a creek.

 What can I do?

-Today many homeowners use rip-rap and retaining walls to stabilize shorelines, but these practices are costly and do not necessarily stop erosion.
-The best method for stabilization is to utilize native plantings.
-Native plants have a longer root system that provides strong support along the shore.
+Today many homeowners use a collection of rocks or rubble (rip-rap) and retaining walls to stabilize shorelines, but these practices are costly and do not necessarily stop erosion.
+The best method for stabilization is to use native plantings.
+The long roots of native plants anchor the soil better than the shorter roots of non-native plants.

 Consider restoring your shoreline or streambank with the help of MCWD's Cost Share Program!